CraigChat/craig.chat/docs/docs/README.md

 <CraigAutorecordMessage view="true" />

-### Google Drive
+### Cloud Backup
-You can link your Google Drive account via the [dashboard](/dashboard).
-Any patron can link their Google Drive and you will get a direct message on whether your Google Drive upload has finished or not.
+You can link your Google or Microsoft account via the [dashboard](/dashboard).
+Any patron can link their Google Drive or Microsoft OneDrive and you will get a direct message on whether your upload has finished or not.
 Your recordings will be uploaded to a folder named “Craig” and will include the recording ID within the file name.

 <CraigDriveMessage />